smjn/cs733/assignment2/README.md

-# RAFT layer below the KV store
+# RAFT layer below the KV store (replication and redirection)

 Assignment 2 of course Engineering a Cloud, CS733, IIT Bombay